 Living out your faith

 The next step is living out our faith in Him daily.
 To clarify, when we are born again, we cannot lose our salvation.
 We are secure in Christ’s righteousness, not our own.
 (Ephesians 2:8-9) But when we are truly saved, God does a transforming work in us—giving us a desire to know and understand His Word (the Bible) and growing us in obedience to His commands.
 Jesus says true faith is marked by fruit.
 (John 15:1-11) This doesn’t mean we’re perfect, but it simply means we are surrendered to Christ so that He can do the work of shaping and molding us into His image.
 This means we must choose to trust the truth found in His Word even when we don’t feel it in the moment.
 When we humbly trust and obey His Word, it may take time, but our feelings will eventually catch up.

 Free resources and final words

 If you are like me and are in need of a clear visual reminder to put this passage on overcoming anxiety into practice, I’ve created a free PDF for you to download and print at home.

-And finally, if you are struggling with mental illness of any kind, cling to Jesus.
+And finally, if you are struggling with anxiety or fear of any kind, cling to Jesus.
 In Him alone there is lasting healing and peace.
 Belief in the Gospel and applying this passage in Philippians will bring peace that surpasses all understanding because God promises it and He is faithful to His promises.
 Always.
 I also know that God often uses friends, family, doctors, and licensed therapists to bring about healing as well—to help us apply these truths to our lives and bring about healing where anxiety is effecting our physical health too.
 There is no shame in reaching out for help if you need it.
 I’m learning there are so many people in this battle against anxiety right now.
 You are not alone and our God is a God who sees you, cares for you, and loves you. 🖤

 Today’s Shop Picks